isorna/dropcommander/docs/en/dzc/rules/unit-types.md

 ## Aircraft

 _Dropzone battles are fast and frantic, leaving little room for units unable to redeploy rapidly to deal with new threats.
-Aircraft transport most units to and from the battlefield, and provide air support to vulnerable ground troops._
+Aircraft transport most units to and from the battlefield, and provide air support to vulnerable ground troops_.

 Aircraft units must be within 6" of another unit within their squad to be in coherency.

-**Only weapons with the Anti- Aircraft (AA) special rule may shoot at Aircraft.**
+**Only weapons with the Anti- Aircraft (AA) special rule may shoot at Aircraft**.

 See the Aircraft section for more rules on using Aircraft.

 ## Behemoths

 _The largest weapons ever created for ground- based combat, Behemoths are engines of absolute destruction.
-Capable of levelling entire cities, these colossi are near impossible to destroy via conventional means._
+Capable of levelling entire cities, these colossi are near impossible to destroy via conventional means_.

 Behemoths are the biggest and most dangerous vehicles employed on the battlefield, and as such have several rules associated with their use.